DanRuta/xva-trainer/README.md

 A current issue/bug is that I can't get the HiFi-GAN to train with num_workers>0, as the training always cuts out after a deterministic amount of time - maybe something to do with the training loop being inside a secondary thread (FastPitch works fine though).
 Help with this would be especially welcome.

+In a similar vein (and maybe caused by the same issue), I can only set tools' maximum number of multi-processing workers to just under half the total CPU thread count, else it can only run once, after which the app needs re-starting to use again.